Control over our data has become increasingly important.

 If a user gives permission to an advertiser to use his data or leverages his time to engage with the advertiser’s campaigns, he gets rewarded in Permission.io’s ASK cryptocurrency.
 The user can hold, exchange, or spend the currency in the Permission.io Store.

-Take a look at Permission.io’s official website to learn more about the win-win advertising model that is changing who controls and profits from our data.
+Take a look at Permission.io’s official website to learn more about the win-win advertising model (including the innovative Permission Browser Extension) that is changing who controls and profits from our data.